TAUSBV/dqf-api/v3/README.md

 <a name="genericUsers"/>

 ## Authentication - Generic User Account
 Integrators can now use a single TAUS generic account to perform the authentication.
 With this approach, users do not need a valid TAUS account while using the API clients.
 Generic accounts are provided by the DQF team at integrator (=tool) level.
 However, one integrator can request multiple generic accounts if their integration requires this.
-In order to obtain a generic account you should contact the DQF team.
+In order to obtain a generic account, you should contact the DQF team.
 The generic account gets authenticated in the exact same way as [Authentication](#authentication) describes.

-**IMPORTANT!:** There is an extra header parameter required when using session ids that derive from generic accounts.
-In every such request you should include the user's email as the value of the **email** header.
+**IMPORTANT:** There is an extra header parameter required when using session ids that derive from generic accounts.
+In every such request, you should include the user's email as the value of the **email** header.

 **Note:** Although users will be able to seamlessly use the DQF API with this approach, they will still need to create a TAUS account providing **the same email** used in the header in order to be able to view their reports in the [Quality Dashboard](http://qd.ta-us.net/).